spragl/Tlock/README.md

 There are a number of ways tlock parameters can be set, The prioritized list is:

-1. Directly on the command line with options "-d", "-m" and "-p".
+1. Directly on the command line with options "-d", "-m", "-o" and "-p".

-1. Environment variables "tlock_dir", "tlock_marker" and "tlock_patience".
+1. Environment variables "tlock_dir", "tlock_marker", "tlock_owner" and "tlock_patience".

 1. Configuration file given by the environment variable "tlock_conf".